 The accumulation of changes over time, to staffing, space, and growth of administrative facilities could outpace the funding of this project.

-REPLACEMENT ADMIN POOL VEHICLES
+802003 REPLACEMENT ADMIN POOL VEHICLES Managed by: EXE

 Scope: Project will purchase replacement administrative vehicles utilized by Sound Transit staff.